stefanstaniAIM/IPPR2016/README.md

 **Note:** If you do any changes to a module, you have to rebuild it with ```gradlew build```

 ###GUI###
-Any further development concerning the GUI has to be done in the GUI-Dev module be using typescript and Angular 2.
+Any further development concerning the GUI has to be done in the GUI-Dev module by using typescript and Angular 2.
 For further information please use the [Angular Documentation](https://angular.io/) and the [ng2-admin Documentation](https://akveo.github.io/ng2-admin/articles/001-getting-started/).

 **Note:** If you do any changes to the GUI-Dev project, you have to update the GUI project afterwards:
  1. Go to GUI-Dev and run in cmd: ```npm run prebuild:prod && npm run build:prod```